-Not a single reporter at Biden’s first presidential conference asked about the pandemic
+Not a single reporter at Biden’s first presidential news conference asked about the pandemic

-But the president’s introductory remarks were the last time the pandemic was mentioned during Thursday’s Q-and-A. Over the next hour, not a single one of the masked and socially-distanced journalists assembled in the East Room asked about it.
+But the president’s introductory remarks were the last time the pandemic was mentioned during Thursday’s Q&A. Over the next hour, not a single one of the masked and socially distanced journalists assembled in the East Room asked about it.

-Instead, Biden was asked at least ten times about the surge of migrants at the U.S.-Mexico border, which has lately dominated news coverage, and been portrayed as a major crisis for his administration.
+Instead, Biden was asked at least 10 times about the surge of migrants at the U.S.-Mexico border, which has lately dominated news coverage, and been portrayed as a major crisis for his administration.
 (Some immigration experts say the migration numbers match a seasonal pattern and the coverage is overblown.)

 Several reporters pressed Biden on whether he would pursue filibuster reform, and he fielded a smattering of questions on voting laws and gun control, North Korea, Afghanistan and China.
-After two reporters from CNN and CBS News tag teamed Biden with questions about his reelection plans, the president of barely two months blurted in frustration: “Oh, come on.
+After two reporters from CNN and CBS News tag-teamed Biden with questions about his reelection plans, the president of barely two months blurted in frustration: “Oh, come on.
 I don’t even think about it.”

-Biden’s first formal news conference took place on a day when hundreds of Americans died of covid-19, as they have on every day of Biden’s presidency and for nearly a year before it.
+Biden’s first formal news conference took place on a day when hundreds of Americans died of covid-19, the disease caused by the coronavirus, as they have on every day of Biden’s presidency and for nearly a year before it.
 More than 547,000 people have died and more than 30 million have been infected in the United States since the pandemic began.

 The press corps’ evident lack of interest in the subject didn’t go unnoticed.

-“It was sort of striking to me there wasn’t a single question about the pandemic", CNN’s Sanjay Gupta said on air.
+“It was sort of striking to me there wasn’t a single question about the pandemic,” CNN’s Sanjay Gupta said on air.

 “The failure to ask a single question about covid is remarkable,” tweeted the New Yorker’s Susan Glasser.
 “By any standards, a fail.”